Smile (The Beach Boys album): Initial recording sessions and promotion

 On May 11, 1966, Wilson recorded a demo instrumental take of "Heroes and Villains" at Gold Star Studios.
 He returned on August 3 to record "Wind Chimes", marking the unofficial start of the album sessions.
 (Note: Badman writes that the sessions were formally inaugurated on September 8 with "Holidays".)
 Over 80 sessions occurred in the subsequent ten months.
-"Good Vibrations" was completed on September 21, by which time the project had been renamed from Dumb Angel to Smile.
-Recording had also begun for "Look", "Wonderful", "Holidays", "He Gives Speeches", and "Our Prayer" by the end of September.
+"Good Vibrations" was completed on September 21 and recording had begun for "Look", "Wonderful", "Holidays", "He Gives Speeches", and "Our Prayer" by the end of September.

-The Beach Boys accepting a record sales certification at Capitol, late 1966.

 Work on "Cabin Essence", "Do You Like Worms?", "Vega-Tables", "Barnyard", "I'm in Great Shape", and "Child Is Father of the Man" followed in October.

-One of the most-discussed albums in the rock press, Taylor continued to write articles for music publications, sometimes anonymously, in an effort to further speculation.
+"Good Vibrations" was issued as a single on October 15, becoming the group's third U.S. number-one hit by topping the Billboard Hot 100 in December and marking their first number one in Britain.
+Initially slated for a December release, Smile became one of the most-discussed albums in the rock press; Taylor continued to write articles for music publications, sometimes anonymously, in an effort to further speculation.
 Nolan, writing in Los Angeles Times West Magazine, called Wilson "the seeming leader of a potentially-revolutionary movement in pop music".
-"Good Vibrations" was issued as a single on October 15, becoming the group's third U.S. number-one hit by topping the Billboard Hot 100 in December and marking their first number one in Britain.
 Wilson informed Melody Maker that Smile would "be as much an improvement over [Pet] Sounds" as that album had been over Summer Days (And Summer Nights!!)
 (1965).
 Dennis remarked in Hit Parader, "In my opinion, it makes Pet Sounds stink.
 That's how good it is."

 In November, the sessions saw the first recordings of "Surf's Up", "My Only Sunshine", and "The Elements", while December sessions introduced "You're Welcome" and "Love to Say Dada" (then titled "Da-Da").
-Smile was initially slated for a December release.
-That month, Capitol promoted the album with a Billboard ad proclaiming, "Good Vibrations.
+In December, Capitol promoted the album with a Billboard ad proclaiming, "Good Vibrations.
 Number One in England.
 Coming soon with the 'Good Vibrations' sound.
 Smile.
 The Beach Boys."
 This was followed by a TeenSet color ad declaring "Look!
 Listen!
 Vibrate!
 SMiLE!"
 The ad promised "Good Vibrations" alongside "other new and fantastic Beach Boys songs", as well as "an exciting full-color sketch-book look inside the world of Brian Wilson!"
 Record stores featured cardboard displays of the cover, and Capitol circulated a promotional ad for employees that used "Good Vibrations" as a backdrop for a voice-over stating, "With a happy album cover, the really happy sounds inside, and a happy in-store display piece, you can't miss!
 We're sure to sell a million units... in January!"

 The Beach Boys' album Smile and single "Heroes And Villains" will make them the greatest group in the world.
 We predict they'll take over where The Beatles left off.